odedindi/intro_to_react_tdd/README.md

 ### `yarn prettier`

-format all files with Prettier

-See the [prettier](https://prettier.io/docs/en/install.html) documentation for more information.
+format all files with Prettier, see [prettier](https://prettier.io/docs/en/install.html) documentation for more information.

-## The app has no CSS really
-## The app has 2 test suites

-### first test suite:
-* test 1: renders hello tests
-* test 2: button starts as disabled but as input is entered in the input field it should become active

-### second test suite:
-* test 1: display blank login form, with remember me checked by default
-* test 2: allow enter a username and a password
-* test 3: allow toggling remember
-* test 4: submit the form with username, password, and remember